phuongxuanvo/orapig/doc/orapig.rst

 OraPIG does not commit any transaction.
 There is an experimental autocommit mode for use in writing application servers that do not keep state across invocations.
+Don't use it.

 Vectorized Procedure Calls
 --------------------------